stirtingale/acf-gutenberg-demo/README.md

 # ACF Gutenberg Demo Theme

-A quick naked theme to demonstrate how you can use ACF to create blocks coupled with ACF.
+A quick naked theme to demonstrate how easy it is to support Gutenberg using ACF blocks

 https://user-images.githubusercontent.com/25981099/139225738-b2d418c4-af9a-44ae-9c71-a0aff2ce4f57.mp4